Vegan Food in Tirana 2026: Best Vegan Restaurants and Dishes

 Vegan-friendly traditional restaurants

-Oda — Vegetable lakror pies and salads.
-The garden setting works well for a vegan lunch.
+Vegetable lakror pies (€5–6, confirm no dairy in the dough) and fresh salads.
+The garden setting works well for a vegan lunch in atmospheric surroundings.
+Request vegan preparation specifically.

 Quick bites and cafés

-Falafel House — Falafel sandwiches (€4.50) and bowls.
+Falafel House — Falafel sandwiches (€4.50), falafel plates (€6), and bowls.
 Fast, central, and reliable.
+The most practical quick vegan meal near the city centre.
+Open for lunch and dinner.

 Best naturally vegan Albanian dishes to order